ckumuran/ChessKidsDotCom/README.md

 # ⚙ Engine Design

-The engine follows a classical chess engine architecture inspired by:
+The engine follows a classical architecture inspired by engines such as:

 - Stockfish
 - Ethereal